 Even children that pass a swim assessment can benefit from additional swim instruction.
-Learning the rules of the water and how to be a strong swimmer is a great defense against drowning.
+Learning pool safety rules and how to be a strong swimmer is a great defense against drowning.

 2. Watch and guard

 Active supervision around a pool is required, not just recommended.
 Never leave a child alone in or around open water.
 Any time children are in the pool, designate an adult to be the Water Watcher.
 This dedicated observer must commit to actively supervising children in the water at all times; not texting, reading, socializing, drinking, etc.

 Touch supervision is essential for young children and those who can't swim.
 A life jacket may be a good idea for those who can't swim, as well.
-Plus, it's a good idea to switch out Water Watchers from time to time to make sure the children stay safe in the pool.
+Plus, it's a good idea to switch out Water Watchers from time to time to make sure children stay safe in the pool.

 Safety tip: If you see a child struggling in the water at a pool or lake, NEVER jump in to rescue.
 More often than not, the panicking victim will pull the would-be rescuer down with them.
 Instead, throw out a flotation device or use a pole or noodle to reach the drowning person.

 3. Have the right equipment

 Protecting your family around the pool means more than just keeping an eye on swimming kids.
 It is also important to make sure the pool is a safe place when no one is around and the pool is not in use.
-Drowning incidents can happen year-round, and can be even more dangerous during the winter months when pools are not top of mind.
+Drowning incidents can happen year-round and can be even more dangerous during the winter months when pools are not top of mind.
 Layers of protection, like a non-climbable fence with a self-locking gate, can keep children who wander off from falling into the pool.
 Safety covers are also a good idea.

 - Our experts recommend you skip the standard arm floaties and instead use a U.S. Coast Guard approved personal flotation device (PFD) for all children who do not know how to swim, and remember to put them back on if they are taken off for any reason.